vladesovc/Spacers-Choice/README.md

 ## Description
    The movitvation behind this project is to help eliminate the cost/need for a graphic designer, using this logo generator.
-For small business this could help save money, and time .
-It solves the needs of start up business who dont have the funding for a big large logo budget.
+For small business's this could help save money, and time during the start up process.
+It solves the needs of early business who dont have the budget for a premier logo.
+This generator will give you a very firm starting point to build off of or use.

 ## Table of Contents
   - [Installation](#installation)